Quetzal-framework/quetzal-CRUMBS/_sources/0-installation.rst.txt

     brew install gdal

-Then install the Python package:
+Then install quetzal-crumbs in a virtual environment:

 .. code-block:: bash